mcdemarco/the-new-kitchen-cookbook/pasta/puttanesca.md

 # Puttanesca

 This recipe is from [Wikibooks](http://en.wikibooks.org/wiki/Cookbook:Spaghetti_alla_Puttanesca), and so licensed under the GNU Free Documentation License and Creative Commons Attribution-ShareAlike 3.0 License.

-Note that Puttanesca is not a traditional sauce but an Italian refrigerator-surprise recipe invented in the 1960's.
+Note that puttanesca is not a traditional sauce but an Italian refrigerator-surprise recipe invented in the 1960's.

 ## Ingredients